Shirol Assembly constituency

 Shirol Assembly constituency is one of the 288 Vidhan Sabha (legislative assembly) constituencies in Maharashtra state in western India.

 Overview

-Shirol (constituency number 280) is one of the ten Vidhan Sabha constituencies located in the Kolhapur district.
+Shirol (constituency number 280) is one of the ten Vidhan Sabha constituencies located in Kolhapur district.
 This constituency covers the entire Shirol tehsil of this district.

-Shirol is part of the Hatkanangle Lok Sabha constituency along with five other Vidhan Sabha segments, namely Shahuwadi, Hatkanangale and Ichalkaranji in Kolhapur district and Islampur and Shirala in the Sangli district.
+Shirol is part of the Hatkanangle Lok Sabha constituency along with five other Vidhan Sabha segments, namely Shahuwadi, Hatkanangale and Ichalkaranji in Kolhapur district and Islampur and Shirala in Sangli district.